ellakoa/postcard-poem/content/posts/snow-tumbled-down.md

 image: /img/derp-cat.jpeg
 metaImage: /img/face.jpg
 alt: "111"
-poem: |
+poem: |+

-  Snow tumbled down
+  Snow tumbled down, straight down
-  Straight down
-  Layer upon layer
-  on the frozen ground
+  Layer upon layer on the frozen ground
   No gentle wind to twirl and swirl
   No fierce wind to shift and drift
-  Just straight down
-  Cloaking all sound
+  Just straight down, cloaking all sound
   Out of the grey came white
+  Draining colour from sight
-  The day became like the night
-  and the night became like the day in a washed out ghostly way
+  The day became quiet as the night and the night became as the day washed out in a ghostly way
   All around snow tumbled down.

+  Then the grey sky became blue
+  A glorious view, everywhere white everywhere bright, time to put work things aside, enjoy the wonderment
+  Of outside

 alignPoemLeft: false
 address: |-
   Snow Tumbled Down